-D. Coordinate the Pressure and Temperature test plugs (P/T ports) that are required adjacent to all electronic pressure and temperature BAS sensors in hydronic systems (for testing/calibration purposes).
-Installed per Section 23 05 19.
+D. The CSC shall coordinate the Pressure and Temperature test plugs (P/T ports) that are required adjacent to all electronic pressure and temperature BAS sensors in hydronic systems (for testing/calibration purposes).
+Pressure and Temperature test plugs are installed by others per Section 23 05 19.